Chip-Biscuit/Chip-Biscuit.github.io/about/index.md

 ---

 ## ⚡ Core Focus
-*Reverse Engineering · Offensive Security · Systems Programming · Hardware & Software Tooling*
+*Reverse Engineering · Offensive & Defensive Security · Systems Programming · Hardware & Software Tooling*

-> *Exploring systems from silicon to software — building tools, breaking barriers, and securing what matters.*
+> *Exploring systems from silicon to software — building tools, breaking barriers, and defending what matters.*

 ---

 ## 🧠 What I Do

 - Reverse engineering & low-level debugging
-- DirectX (D3D8/9) compatibility wrappers
+- DirectX (D3D8/9) compatibility wrappers — I write game-specific patches on top of existing D3D wrappers, and I’ve also implemented my own DInput8 and other wrapper DLLs.
 - Memory trainers & pointer-chain tools
-- Steganography, cryptography & CTF challenges
+- Steganography, cryptography & CTF challenges — I build CTFs and a few custom stego tools of my own
-- Cyber security & ethical hacking
+- Cyber security, security forensics & ethical hacking — including crash diagnostics and deep debugging work to uncover why certain games or programs fail to run correctly
 - Building inclusive tech spaces like **ByteMatrix** & **FixEnhancers**
 - Developing tools, software, and hardware that simply get the job done
-- Former fully qualified electrician with a Diploma in Installing Electrotechnical Systems and Equipment (BSE)
+- Former fully qualified electrician with a Diploma in Installing Electrotechnical Systems and Equipment (BSE), who specialised in advanced fault diagnosis, complex control wiring, data cabling, and certification — that hands-on analytical work still shapes how I approach code and systems today
 - Experimenting with Raspberry Pi, Arduino, and automation projects — Pi-holes, IoT, and other fun setups
 - Exploring Unreal, Godot, Blender, Photoshop, and DaVinci Resolve — making mods and creative content for YouTube or TikTok